The chance of a pregnancy after vasectomy is unlikely – but it can happen.

 And the chances of pregnancy after a vasectomy are less than 1% (or, according to this small study, around 1.1%).

-So even after a tubal litigation and a vasectomy, pregnancy is still possible.
+So even after tubal litigation and a vasectomy, pregnancy is still possible.

 Can a vasectomy fail?

-But again, it is very rare, only happening about 0.5 to 1.1% of the time.
+But again, it is very rare, with late failures only happening about 0.04 to 0.08% of the time, according to this study.

-And, for the most part, if you ask our Peanut mamas about their vasectomy failure stories, they’ll likely tell you that there was a reason for their partner’s vasectomy failure.
+And, for the most part, if you ask our Peanut mamas about their ‘pregnant after vasectomy stories,’ they’ll likely tell you that there was a reason for their partner’s vasectomy failure:

 What causes a vasectomy to fail?